eddieurua/Cloud-Security-Virtualization/README.md

 - Filebeats, Metricbeats

 These Beats allow us to collect the following information from each machine:
--  In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.
-    - Filebeat is an agent installed on the webservers to monitor; log files, or specified locations, collect log events and forward them to the Elasticsearch for indexing.
+    - Filebeat collects; log files, or specified locations, collect log events and forward them to the Elasticsearch for indexing.
 It also montiors for SSH logins, system logs, and sudo commands.
-    - Metricbeat is an agent installed on the webserves to collect metrics from the operating system such as CPU, RAM, network usage, and services running on the servers and ships them to the Elasticsearch.
+    - Metricbeat collects metrics from the operating system such as CPU, RAM, network usage, and services running on the servers and ships them to the Elasticsearch.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: